eddiedunn/rustash/USER_GUIDE.md

 A snippet is a piece of text with a `title`, `content`, and one or more `tags`.

 ### Placeholders
 Snippet content can contain dynamic placeholders using `{{variable_name}}` syntax.
-These are replaced with values when you use the `rustash use` command.
+These are replaced with values when you run `rustash --stash <name> snippets use`.

 **Security Consideration**: Be cautious when using placeholders in commands, especially with untrusted input, as they could be used for command injection if the resulting command is executed in a shell.

 **Example:**
 Snippet Content: `ssh {{user}}@{{host}}`
-Command: `rustash use 2 --var user=admin --var host=server1.com`
+Command: `rustash --stash main snippets use 2 --var user=admin --var host=server1.com`
 Result: `ssh admin@server1.com`

 ### Search and Filtering